Testing & Certification - FAQ

 - Currently, only closed equipment with pipe connections between 25 mm (1 in) O.D. and 75 mm (3 in) O.D. can be tested due to limitations of CIP testing.

 In general, all sizes of the same piece of equipment must be evaluated with a design review and CIP tested prior to certification.
-However, in a few instances where equipment designs are considered completely scalable by an EHEDG Authorized Test Institute, testing of only one size can be used for certification of the entire range.
-In most instances, equipment is NOT completely scalable.
+However, in a few instances where equipment designs are considered completely scaleable by an EHEDG AEO, testing of only one size can be used for certification of the entire range.
+In most instances, equipment is NOT completely scaleable.
 Currently, the only alternative to testing each size is to perform computational fluid dynamics modelling (CFD) of the different designs to select the size for testing that may be the most difficult to clean based on wall shear stresses and fluid exchange in critical areas.
-If this characteristic size passes CIP testing, the sizes with higher wall shear stresses and fluid exchange in critical areas may also be considered for certification and listed on the same certificate.
+If the selected size passes CIP testing, the sizes with higher wall shear stresses and fluid exchange in critical areas may also be considered for certification and listed on the same certificate.

 All closed pieces of equipment which are installed in a pipeline, e.g. pumps, valves, and inline sensors, must be tested according to the method of EHEDG Doc.
 2. This test is a screening test for hygienic design and identifies areas that may contain a crevice which can trap soil and microorganisms or are not easily cleaned due to the flow dynamics.